red-hat-storage/RHGS-vagrant/README.md

   * RHGS1 is your first VM and it counts up depending on the amount of VMs you spawn
   * There is an additional VM called `TENDRL` which hosts the Gluster Web Admin Server if you selected to deploy it (URL is displayed at the end of `vagrant up`)
 * There are also other vagrant commands you should check out!
+  * if you want to throw away everything: `vagrant destroy -f`
+  * if you want to freeze the VMs and continue later: `vagrant suspend`
   * Try `vagrant -h` to find out about them
 * modify the `RHGS_VERSION` / `TENDRL_VERSION` parameter in the `Vagrantfile` for different combinations of OS and Gluster/Tendrl versions
 * modify the `VMMEM` and `VMCPU` variables in the Vagrant file to change RHGS VM resources, adjust `VMDISK` to change brick device sizes
-* if you want to throw away everything: `vagrant destroy -f`

 ## More info
 * After starting the RHGS VMs: